MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/20-Congratulations.md

 Cleanup your Azure resources to avoid additional charges to your account.
 Go to the Azure portal and delete the following resources:

-- The Azure Cognitive Search resource
+- The Azure AI Search resource
 - The Azure Storage resource
-- The Azure OpenAI resource
+- The Azure OpenAI resource (ensure that you delete your models first and then the Azure OpenAI resource)
 - The Azure Communication Services resource

 ### Next Steps